RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/01-Setup-RIPE-Database-Mirror.md

-2. Using Bootstrap and NRTM.
+2. Using Bootstrap and NRTMv3.

     With this method the mirror database gets updated in near real time.